kaachiii/os242/links.md

 - *[C Basic Syntax](https://www.geeksforgeeks.org/c-basic-syntax/)* - This site contains the basic syntax of C.

+### Week 03

+- *[Newline in C](https://www.geeksforgeeks.org/newline-in-c/)* - This site contains how the newline escape sequence is used to insert the newline in the string literal.

+- *[Compiling a C Program](https://www.geeksforgeeks.org/compiling-a-c-program-behind-the-scenes/)* - This site contains a behind-the-scenes compilation of a C program.

 ---

 *REV: Sat 14 Sep 2024 18:43*